tytydraco/yessleep/out/Im_a_trucker_on_a_highway_that_doesnt_exist_You_should_never_pick_up_hitchhikers.md

 “No.”

 I stopped three more times to stretch my legs.
 “You should too,” I said each time, but she refused.
-She wouldn’t get out.
+She wouldn’t leave.

-“Stop it!” she growled the fourth time stopped.
+“Stop it!” she growled the fourth time we stopped.
 Her face distorted into a grotesque mask―then softened back into a smile.
 “I’ll miss you.”

 “Myra.”
 I took a breath.
 “There’s actually something I need to ask you.”

 “Yes?”

-“It’s not something I can ask you in a truck though.”
+“It’s not something I can ask you in a truck, though.”

 Her face scrunched in annoyance.
 Her breath grew harsh and gravelly.